Mastering Different Styles of Presentations: Tips & Tricks for Developing a Winning Style

 Keep Things Simple Where You Can

 This point can sometimes be easier said than done.
-For example, if you are presenting people with vast data, the word “simple” may seem a little unhelpful.
+For example, if you present people with vast data, the word “simple” may seem unhelpful.
 But, on the other hand, it may also seem a little reductive if you have spent a long time crafting a video presentation designed to wow your audience.

 But what you should be able to do is have a core takeaway message.